muradiodev/emaildemo/README.md

 How to work with this project :

-1- Download the entire project, unzip it and import it in Eclipse J2EE.
+1- Download the entire project, unzip it and import it in IDE.

 2- Install all dependencies in the pom.xml file.